-3.2.
-Vector Quantizing Differential Pyramid
+3.2 Vector Quantizing Differential Images

-Vector quantization is an efficient technique for image compression [2, 3, 6].
+Vector quantization is an efficient technique for image compression [Gray (1998), Nasrabadi (1988), Cosman (1996)].
 It encodes a group of neighboring pixels together rather than individual pixel in scalar quantization.
-Since the neighboring pixels from an image are strongly correlated, according to Shannons rate-distortion theory [1], a better performance is achievable by coding vectors instead of scalars.
+Since the neighboring pixels from an image are strongly correlated, according to Shannon's rate-distortion theory [Shannon (1959)], a better performance is achievable by coding vectors instead of scalars.

 In a 3D pyramid, the output of the differential pyramid could either be scalar or vector quantized, we chose VQ rather than scalar quantization because of the higher compression ratio obtained at the same image quality.
-We use VQ to exploit the 3D correlations between voxels from intra-bands.
-The choise of intra-band coding rather than intre-band coding is based on the observation that the intra-band models capture most of the dependencies between the subbands coefficients, then exploiting intra-band redundancies offers a better coding gain than exploiting inter-band redundancies [6, 7].
+We use VQ to exploit the 3D correlations between voxels from intra-bands, which is different from the method using zero-tree structures that exploit the correlations between coefficients from the inter-bands at different scales [Chen (1996)].
+The choice of intra-band coding rather than inter-band coding is based on the observation that the intra-band models capture most of the dependencies between the subbands coefficients, then exploiting intra-band redundancies offers a better coding gain than exploiting inter-band redundancies [Cosman (1996), Schelkens (2001)].
+We use LBG (a codebook designing algorithm proposed by Linde, Buzo and Gray) [Linde (1980)] algorithm for codebook training.
 The shape of a vector is specified by its width, height and depth.
-For instance, in Fig. 4, we construct an eight-dimensional vector $2 \times 2 \times 2$ ( $w \times h \times d$ ) by sampling four neighboring pixels from frame i and four neighboring pixels at the same position from its next frame i + 1.
-The shapes we typically use are $2 \times 2 \times 2$ or $4 \times 4 \times 2$ , but the choice is programmable.
-In experiment, we observed that, for some image stacks like BxCGP/BxCGS, higher image quality can be achieved using vectors having larger size along the depth axis than that along planar axes, such that vectors of shape $2 \times 1 \times 4$ are preferable to those of shape $2 \times 2 \times 2$ .
+For instance, in Figure 4, we construct and eight-dimensional vector $2\times2\times2$ ($w \times h \times d$) by sampling four neighboring pixels from frame i and four neighboring pixels at the same position from its next frame i+1.
+The shapes we typically use are $2\times2\times2$ or $4\times4\times2$, but the choice is programmable.
+In experiment, we observed that, for some image stacks like BxCGP/BxCGS, higher image quality can be achieved using vectors having larger size along the depth axis than that along planar axes, e.g., vectors of shape $2\times1\times4$ are preferable to those of shape $2\times2\times2$.
 This is based on the fact that for these stacks, correlation in depth direction is higher than in planar direction, for reasons pertaining to microscope optics.